 When building any digital marketing strategy, it can be challenging for businesses to know where to begin.
 The same holds true for those looking to dip their toes in the email marketing waters or improve their current email workflow.
-In this case, the welcome email is a great place to start.
+In this case, welcome emails are a great place to start.

 What to Include in a Welcome Email

-At this point, you may be thinking, this all sounds great, but what should I include in my welcome email?
-Here are some useful tips to consider when building your welcome email.
+At this point, you may be thinking that welcome emails sound great, but that you’re not quite sure what to include in a welcome email.
+That’s completely understandable – it’s not obvious how to write a welcome email after all.
+Here are some useful tips about what you should include or consider when building your welcome email.

 Share more information about your business

 Your reader was interested enough in your company to subscribe, which makes a welcome email the perfect time to share more about who you are.
 Take a moment to clearly and succinctly introduce your company to generate more interest.
 This could be conveyed strictly through text but is also a chance to get creative and incorporate a beautiful image or graphic that showcases your brand and what you’re all about.

 This is your chance to briefly outline what your new subscriber can expect by being on your mailing list.
 Let them know what type of content they’ll receive, how often they can expect to hear from you, and what types of emails that you’ll plan to send in the future.
 Don’t be afraid to be honest and upfront – letting your new subscriber know that they’ll receive a welcome email series before seeing an ongoing newsletter will only better prepare them for future messages and build trust.

 The welcome email also serves as a great opportunity to share content.
 Try offering three to five relevant blog posts, videos, or whitepapers that may be helpful for new subscribers.
 Of course, the key word here is “relevant.”
 Stick with content that already resonates with your current subscribers to help subscribers learn more about your company and how it can provide value to them.